jessebuckmann/sample_preparation_module/projects/SamplePreparationModule_by_Roos_and_Jesse/feedback/Peer_review_by_Mikita_and_Floris.md

 - Apparently, the safety instructions of the power supply group mentions the possibility of the battery exploding if it is short-circuited.
 When simply connecting the two wires of the fan, we presume the risk of exploding is non-existent if you connect the wires normally, but perhaps it is good to mention this explicitly to avoid suprises.

 3. How helpful is the documentation for reproducing the measurement?
 - Starting from the readme, it is not so clear where to begin with the peer-reviewing.
-In the readme, perhaps it's good to explicitly link to the instuction file.
+Rather, one has to manually navigate the repo to find the file, altough the folder name
+- The instruction document by itself is not enough to reproduce the experiment, an.
+- It is quite inconvenient that part of the instructions for the coating testing are in the instruction file (i.e. the pipetting tutorial), and that the other part is in the testing directory (i.e. the details on the chemicals whose influence was examined).
+However, despite the missing quantities of 'spilled' material that were analyzed, the information in these two files combined gives a good overview of what was done and how it could be reproduced.
+- For the airflow measurements, details such as the exact location of measurement spots and whether the window should be open or closed were sometimes not so clear (see also question 2 under measurements).
+- The file for the building process is not mentioned in the reproduction guide, such that one has to browse through the repo themselve, while this is imformation is quite important if someone wants to get an idea of what you have been doing (even if the idea is to not redo the entire building process).
+The building process file itself does give a nice overview of the building process.
-- The measurement description itself is perfectly suited for repeating the measurments, it is just a bit unclear how to get the necessities (both the battery and the acces to the chemical lab).
+- The measurement description itself is quite suited for repeating the measurments, it is just a bit unclear how to get the necessities (both the battery and the acces to the chemical lab).

 4. Did you get stuck at some point?
 What extra help did you need to proceed?
-- The battery needed required to get the fan running, and thus required for the airflow measurments.
-However, the battery was in use for the peer-reviewing power supply group, so that on Monday we were unable to do the airflow measurment.
+- The battery from the power supply group was required to get the fan running, and thus required for the airflow measurments.
+However, the battery was in use for the peer-reviewing power supply group.
+Eventually, the battery became available so we were able to repeat the measurements.
 This was not mentioned in the documentation, and an alternative power source (12V battery) was not provided.

 5. Are you guided to reproduce previous measurements?
 How easily could you navigate through the project documentation?
 - Starting from the readme file of the project folder, one is guided more towards an understaning of the project goals.
 When following the peer-review instructions, one is guided towards the testing documentation, but not towards the building process documentation.
-- The structure of the repository itself is quite simple and therefore easy and pleasant to navigate through, which is further augmented by cross-references from the readme and peer instructions to the
+- The structure of the repository itself is quite simple and therefore easy to navigate through, partially helped by the use of cross-references in both the readme and the instruction, altough a link in the former to the latter would make a fine addition.

 6. What can be improved in the documentation?
 - Link to peer instructions in the readme file.
 - Explicitly mention and refer to the documentation on the building process in the instruction.
+- Be sure that measurement details make sense not only to you, but also to the general audience.
+In the case of measurement spots in the box, an illustration might help clear the view on this point.

 ### Measurements:

 1. Can you operate the setup with the provided instructions?
-- Yes, as soon as the necesarry equipment is required.
+- Mostly yes.
+The testing of the coating is doable when acces to a lab and adequate supervision is acquired.

 2. How close were the results you obtain to the previously reported results?
-- The required battery was unavailable since the group peer-reviewing the power supply experiment needed it as well
-- Air flow measurement using the testo anemoniter, except when mentioned otherwise:
+- As of Monday (12/10), we were not able to repeat the coating testing since we did not have access to a chemical lab.
+The indicated contact person (Jesper Moes) was contacted on , and we will try to repeat the experiment before Thursday 15/10.
+- Below are our air flow measurements compared to the ones reported by the project owners.
+As mentioned, sometimes the details were not entirely clear, and one of the anemonitors was not present.
+As may be seen, results largely agree, with significant deviation at a handful of measurement spots.
+This may also be due to aforementioned confusion on the exact nature of the measurements

 |position|windspeed (m/s) provided by experiment|windspeed (m/s) measured by
 | ------ | -------- | -------- |